mihlalimakunga/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printenv : Script that lists environment variables.

 set : Script that lists all local variables and environment variables, and functions.

+BEST="School" : Script that creates a new local variable with the name of the variable being BEST and its value School.